-Phonics, Reading, and Me is built on the belief that all students have the right to read.
-Some students may need extensive direct instruction, modeling, and repetition.
+Phonics, Reading, and Me is built on the belief that all students have the right to read with confidence.
+Some students may need extensive direct instruction, modeling, or repetition.
 But all students benefit from purposeful practice and a high volume of reading.

 - All students read the same highly decodable multicriteria texts

 - Students receive different reading scaffolds and extensions

 - Students’ progress is monitored using digital learning reports

 - Real time data reporting give teachers the information they need to make flexible groups and meet students where they are